 - Abaloparatide (Tymlos) is another drug similar to parathyroid hormone.
 This drug can be taken for only two years.

 - Romosozumab (Evenity).
-This is the newest bone-building medication to treat osteoporosis.
+This is the newest bone-building medicine to treat osteoporosis.
 It is given as an injection every month at your doctor's office and is limited to one year of treatment.

 After you stop taking any of these bone-building medications, you generally will need to take another osteoporosis drug to maintain the new bone growth.